What is a venogram?

 - Venography of the upper extremities.
 This looks for blockages, blood clots, or other vascular problems in your neck and armpits.

 - Venacavography.
-This looks at your inferior vena cava, the vein that brings bloods to your heart.
-The doctor looks for blockages or other problems.
+This looks at your inferior vena cava, the vein that brings blood to your heart.
+The healthcare provider looks for blockages or other problems.

 Why might I need a venogram?A venogram is used to confirm a diagnosis of DVT.
 It is also used to tell if a vein problem is a blood clot or another kind of blockage.
 It can be used to look at vein problems present at birth (congenital) or to find a vein for bypass graft surgery.
 It may be used to find out what is causing swelling or pain in a leg.
 It can also be used to find out where a blood clot started that has traveled to a lung (pulmonary embolism).